puglisac/ASP-MoviesApp/README.md

 In this 1-hour long project-based course, you will create your first Razor Pages app and understand its structure.
 You will also create and scaffold business models, generate pages to create, update, and delete business objects; and learn how to add forms validation, and update the database.

+This CRUD app stores movie info from user input.

 ## Installation
 To install, follow these steps: